TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 8/Deuteronomy 8.12.md

 ---

-lest, when thou hast eaten and art full, and hast built goodly houses, and dwelt therein;
+lest, when you have eaten and are full, and have built goodly houses, and lived therein;